モロッコ

 • Breakfast

-• Visit to Hamillia Village Leave the dunes and visit Hamillia Village.
-The inhabitants of this village originally come from Mali, and you can experience their culture and music.
+• Visit to Hamliya (Kemliya) village Leave the dunes and visit the traditional Saharan village of Kemliya.
+The residents of this village originally come from Mali, and you can experience their culture and music.

-• Private car transfer Head to Todra Gorge.
+• Private vehicle transfer Head to Todra Gorge.

 Lunch *Meal cost to be paid locally

-• Todra Gorge Arrive at Todra Gorge, which is 300 meters (984 feet) deep.
-Explore the gorge or enjoy relaxing time in the cool, shallow waters of the Todra River.
+• Todra Gorge Arrive at the Todra Gorge, which is 300 meters (984 feet) deep.
+Explore the gorge or relax in the cool shallow waters of the Todra River.
+[English Guide]

 • Morocco - Dadas